TDG-Platform/docs/Urban_Change_Detection.md

 Work |  No     |  N/A | S3 URL | Output directory containing intermediate work files (for diagnostic purposes)
 Log |  No   |  N/A | S3 URL | Output directory containing the runtime log (for diagnostic purposes)

-TBD -- we have exposed many options, only a few of which will be eventually be retained

 ### Runtime ###